onzfonz/comp227/src/content/0/en/part0d.md

 Committing small changes is a good idea because then you can more easily keep track of (and potentially revert changes).
 It's also a good way to document what has been added or changed as well.

-As you are toying around, you may get a popup like this in webstorm.
+As you are toying around, you may get a popup like this in WebStorm.

 ![popup asking if you want to add files to git](../../images/0/partc/add_file_to_git.png)